 Certain information contained in here has been obtained from third-party sources.
 While taken from sources believed to be reliable, Bedrock has not independently verified such information and makes no representations about the enduring accuracy of the information or its appropriateness for a given situation.

-This essay shall constitute or be construed to be an offer to sell, or a solicitation of an offer to buy, any securities of an investment fund managed by Bedrock Fund Management, LLC.
+This essay shall not constitute or be construed to be an offer to sell, or a solicitation of an offer to buy, any securities of an investment fund managed by Bedrock Fund Management, LLC.